alex-greff/shabam/postgres_client/README.md

 ## Commands

 * `$ npm run start:it--[database-name]` Starts an interactive shell terminal in the container configured for the given database.
-* `$ npm run start:psql----[database-name]` Starts an interactive psql terminal instance connected to the given database.
+* `$ npm run start:psql--[database-name]` Starts an interactive psql terminal instance connected to the given database.
 * `$ npm run exec:init-schema--[database-name]` Initializes the postgres schema. **NOTE** this will wipe all the data in the given database so use with care!